 required by the microorganism in the rumen for the synthesis of B12; also functions as an activating ion in enzyme reactions.

 very small amount is present in the body.
 Iodine is required in the synthesis of the hormones produced by the Thyroid gland.
 From the synthesis of the hormones produced by the thyroid gland, Iodine also plays a role in fertility, immune defence, digestion and muscle function.

-only a tiny amount needed; important as it acts as an activator of enzymes.
+is important as it acts as an activator of enzymes.
 It has been found it helps with growth, skeletal development, fertility and reproduction.
 One of the first signs of deficiency is abnormalities in young calves and lambs, also in decreased conception rates.

 is found in every tissue in the animal’s body.
 Important to animals as it aids in skin, wool, hair, hoof health & wound healing.
 Zinc is also involved in nucleic acid metabolism as well as the immune system and electrolyte balance.

 Skin health, hoof health and strength, wound healing and growth.